-This project is a proposal for an integrated experience mobile application to support fishermen/fisherwomen of all levels around the Illinois area.
+This project is a proposal for an integrated experience mobile app to support fishermen/fisherwomen of all levels around the Illinois area.
 The below highlights the user experience design process of my teammates and myself throughout this project.

 iFishIllinois seeks to support all levels of fishermen/fisherwomen when they take part in the activity of fishing, seasoned and novice anglers alike.
 It seeks to improve the experience of fishing and make the activity more enjoyable for all.
 This project hopes to accomplish this by giving immediate answers to questions about all bodies of water throughout Illinois and create an environment in which all people are able to gain more knowledge on the subject.
 The goal is to provide one convenient integrated experience which will prove invaluable to all fishermen/fisherwomen in Illinois, so they can stay focused only on the activity and be able to otherwise relax.